by Anam Chara

-“I would think so,” admitted Lionel, “but I don’t know what all Mom told you about me dressing up.”
+“I guess so,” admitted Lionel, “but I don’t know what all Mom told you about me dressing up.”

 “That was about all,” Steve told him.
 “At the time I thought she was getting delirious.
 I never had a chance to ask her more about it.”

 “She would take me and Emily shopping sometimes,” Lionel recounted.
 “Then she would buy me dresses, skirts, blouses, and shoes of my own, even some lingerie.
 She taught me how to dress like a girl, style my hair, and put makeup on.”

 Lionel’s father smiled.
 “You learned your lessons well.
 But is there more to why you want to dress like a girl?”